 Viruses, depending on the type or species have their own preference for host organisms; it can possibly target only plants, sometimes only animals or even man or even all organisms that it manages to infect.

-Speaking of infection – once inside the host, the virus will start to infect cells by penetrating the cells and then placing its genetic code within it.
+Speaking of infection – once, inside the host, the virus will start to infect cells by penetrating the cells and then placing its genetic code within them.
 These infected cells are then forced to rapidly create as many copies of the original virus that infected it.